tnoonanjr/cyber-lab/lab5/README.md

 ![Q4](https://github.com/user-attachments/assets/6f095a09-62fa-468a-8c9c-f424dc897c92)

 10.13.8.60 is the IP that initiates a handshake.
 We observe 10.13.8.60 sending a SYN packet, then 10.13.8.80 responding with a SYN-ACK, and 10.13.8.60 sends an ACK and the HTTP GET request to obtain the webpage.
-Finally, 10.13.8.80 responds with a 200 OK response providing 10.13.8.60 with the webpage.
+Finally, 10.13.8.80 responds with a 200 OK response providing 10.13.8.60 with the webpage we can read the source data of the page because we intercepted the packet.

 ## Question 5
+Similarly, we can observe the SYN and ACK signals from each server, but the packet are encrypted so we cant read the HTML.

 ![Q5](https://github.com/user-attachments/assets/77c2a922-c181-4298-88e6-23e2684aba0e)

 ## Question 6
 We connect to the secure network and use the Recon tab to view wireless signals detected by the Pineapple.

 ![Q6 (2)](https://github.com/user-attachments/assets/5ace27ff-0786-41a4-9909-f13dba61a366)